Who are you?

 So what school district did you work for?

 I already said it’s overly large and in the Virginia suburbs of Washington, DC.
 Beyond that, you’ll have to figure it out for yourself.
 Shouldn’t be hard. (hint)

 Sorry, but I refuse to accept any simplistic labels for myself other than “independent”, “professional cynic”, and, probably, “geek”.
 I work very hard at being one of those strange people who actually tries to understand the multiple sides of an issue before deciding which one I’m on.
 I’ve also been known to vote for both Republicans and Democrats on the same ballot!

 This blog qualifies.
+I love to travel and take pictures, often at the same time.
 Also web publishing.
 I got addicted very early but never developed the discipline to learn the craft well enough to get paid for it.
 I used to teach basic and intermediate classes on web development but now primarily use WordPress to help friends and relations set up and maintain their sites.
 I also do workshops for schools on web design and speak at conferences.
 From all that I get enough money to feed my tech habit (or at least a small part of it) so maybe it’s not so much a hobby.

 Anything else you’d like to add without boring everyone to death?

 When you put it that way, probably not.
 Other than to say thank you to everyone who takes their valuable time to read my stuff.
 And even more thanks to the people who take additional time to comment on and link to these pages.
 I probably should also specifically thank Jay Mathews, education writer at the Post for putting this blog on his list of favorites, in spite of the fact that I regularly wrote (and occasionally still do) negative posts about his “challenge” index and some of his other views on American education.